Ming209/LANE/README.md

 # LANE: Can Non-tuned Large Language Models Achieve Logic Alignment?
 An Explainable ReasonGeneration Method for Recommendation System

-This is our TensorFlow implementation for the paper:
+This is our Pytorch implementation for the paper:

 Can Non-tuned Large Language Models Achieve Logic Alignment?
 An Explainable ReasonGeneration Method for Recommendation System. ([Earlier versions](https://arxiv.org/abs/2407.02833))